vgorbic1/Tutorials/Java/log4j_demo.md

 - Click green "+" to add a new library.
 - Navigate to the IntelliJ application installation directory >> Contents >> lib and select the log4j.jar.
 - log4j.jar is now a global library.
 - Create a resources directory.
-Make sure it is set to "Resources".
+Make sure it is marked as "Resources Root".
+(Mark Directory As >>> Resources Root)
 - Create a log4j.properties file in the resources directory.
 Sample:
 ```
 # Set root logger level to INFO, a console appender and a file appender.